joeldudley/standalone-cordapp/README.md

 * CorDapp One contains a set of popular dependencies that are accessed in `DependencyImports.kt`.
 This allows us to test that these popular dependencies do not clash with Corda's own packages
-* CorDapp One and CorDapp Two both contain a non-flow class with the same fully-qualified name, `net.corda.joel.duplicate.DuplicateNonFlowClass`.
+* CorDapp One and CorDapp Two both contain a non-flow class with the same fully-qualified name, `DuplicateNonFlowClass`.
 This allows us to test that two non-flow classes with the same name can exist in two different CorDapps